wormhole-foundation/wormhole/wormchain/docs/architecture/0004-tendermint-core-will-be-migrated-to-cometbft-by-bumping-to-latest-cosmos-sdk-upstream-v0-45.md

 To facilitate a more modern usage of the Cosmos SDK, projects should move away from Tendermint Core to CometBFT, as it is more up-to-date, maintained and provides security and bug fixes.

-The Cosmos SDK team slowly rolled out migrations from Tendermint Core to CometBFT in the Comsos SDK repo, and this migration was implemented in the v0.45 line in release [v0.45.15](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.45.15).
+The Cosmos SDK team slowly rolled out migrations from Tendermint Core to CometBFT in the Cosmos SDK repo, and this migration was implemented in the v0.45 line in release [v0.45.15](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.45.15).

 ## Decision